jpzhu-astro/jpzhu-astro.github.io/_pages/about.md

   - /about.html
 ---

 My name is Jin-Ping Zhu (朱锦平).
-I am an OzGrav postdoctoral research fellow in the School of Physics & Astronomy at Monash University, Australia.
-I received my Ph.D degree in Astronomy from Peking University at Beijing in 2022 and my B.S. degree in Physics from Central China Normal University at Wuhan in 2017.
+I am a Global STEM Scholar Postdoctoral Fellow at Hong Kong Institute for Astronomy and Astrophysics and the Department of Physics, the University of Hong Kong.
+Previously, I was an OzGrav Postdoctoral Research Fellow in the School of Physics and Astronomy at Monash University.
+I received my Ph.D. in Astronomy from Peking University in 2022 and my B.S. in Physics from Central China Normal University in 2017.

 Research Interests
 ======